The Fight for Freedom’s Sake

 The Fight For Freedom’s Sake Collection

 The Fight For Freedom’s Sake is a four piece collectible set featuring historic propaganda posters from World War II.
 What makes these pieces even more unique is the “canvas” on which the art is placed; each one is a 2 Troy ounces, .999 fine silver ingot and measuring 2.5” x 1.7”.
-Osborne Mint is known globally for their ability to create distinctive rounds of all sizes, with nearly any content and copper, silver and gold metals.
+Osborne Mint is known globally for their ability to create distinctive rounds and bars, with customized images, made from copper, silver and brass.
 This set is a step out of the ordinary for Osborne Mint as we will hear from speaking with Patrick.

 A little about this amazing collection; there are four designed ingots with a colorized façade featuring one of the selected propaganda posters from WWII.
 The uniformed reverse is a compilation of elements from multiple WWII propaganda posters crafted by our highly experiences engraver Mark Weeden.
 The four featured posters are “Americans Will Always Fight for Liberty,” “Buy That Invasion Bond!,” “Uncle Sam – I’m Counting On You!” and “Buy War Bonds.”
 These four propaganda posters were selected as good representations of the war message promoted by President Franklin D Roosevelt and the Office of War Information.
 Creatives across the United States volunteered their talents to design these posters as their way of supporting the war effort.
 All totaled over 200,000 different poster designs were created over the course of the war.
 Designed to disseminate war information and control propaganda messaging these posters were seen in nearly every business, school and government facility.